Snowflake

 IMPORTANT!: Snowflake has the option of implementing a Network Policy in order to restrict access based on IP addresses.

+If you are not using a Network Policy, then your database is publicly accessible.
 If you have enabled a Network Policy, then you will need to enable Tray to connect to your database by white listing ALL the Tray public IP addresses based on your region.
+Refer to the Tray public IPs document for complete list of the Tray public IP addresses.
+Please also be aware of our other on-prem options.

 PLEASE NOTE: You can now also authenticate the Snowflake connector using Okta.
 Please refer to the Snowflake (Okta) documentation for instructions on how to set this up.